conJUSTover/Mutation_Selection_Balance_Autos_Allos/python_simulations/README.md

 # Python Simulations

-This directory contains both simulation scripts and code to generate all data and figures associated with these simulation scripts.
+This directory contains both discrete time simulation scripts and code to generate all data and figures associated with these simulation scripts.
 More details on each subdirectory are outlined below.

 ## simulation_scripts